Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Additional Experiments

 \subsection{Weight and Feature Regularization Improve Model Calibration}

-Figure \ref{fig:calibration} presents a 20-bin reliability plot \citep{niculescu2005predicting} for models trained under CE and LS loss for CIFAR-10.
-The default smoothing hyperparameter of 0.05 is applied.
+As mentioned in Section \ref{sec:calibration}, label smoothing loss (with properly chosen $\delta$) can improve model calibration.
+This improvement is due to the regularization effect of label smoothing on the classification vector norm and last-layer feature norm, which leads to predictions with lower confidence.
+To support this, Figure \ref{fig:calibration} presents a 20-bin reliability plot \citep{niculescu2005predicting} for models trained under CE and LS losses for CIFAR-10, with a default smoothing hyperparameter of 0.05.
 Additionally, we include a plot showing the percentage of samples in each confidence bin.
-Clearly, LS loss exhibits less confidence in its predictions and better model calibration compared to CE loss.
+Clearly, LS loss exhibits less confidence in its predictions and better model calibration compared to CE loss without temperature scaling.
 In the right column of Figure \ref{fig:calibration}, we employ temperature scaling to calibrate the model, with the hyperparameter $T$ selected through cross-validation.
-Notably, after temperature scaling, models under CE loss achieve a similar or even better calibration than LS loss.
-Leveraging label smoothing loss with a properly tuned smoothing hyperparameter serves as an implicit regularization method for the norms of the classification weight matrix $\bm{W}$ and the last-layer features $\bm{H}$ (as illustrated in Section \ref{sec:calibration}).
-This approach leads to enhanced model calibration without the need for temperature scaling.
+Notably, after temperature scaling, models trained with CE loss achieve even better calibration than those trained with LS loss.
+This is because temperature scaling counteracts the regularization effect of label smoothing on the classification vector norm and feature norm.
+Consequently, LS loss can result in worse test expected calibration error (ECE) due to an excessive level of NC1.